 - Format used follows the most current edition of the style guide of student's discipline. - Spacing of references (single- or double-spaced) is determined by the style guide of the student's discipline.

 Vita Auctoris (Required)

-- Follows the Bibliography/References/Works Cited. - Written in the third person - Written in a narrative, not resume-style format.
+- Double-spaced and with paragraph indentation - Follows the Bibliography/References/Works Cited. - Written in the third person - Written in a narrative, not resume-style, format.

 Preparing for Format Review